shouravrahman/letterloop/README.md

 - Node.js (v14 or later)
 - MongoDB (local or cloud instance)
-- A Kinde account for authentication
+- A Clerk account for authentication

 ### Installation